Israeli incursions in the West Bank during the Gaza war: 2025

 On 8 September, gunmen conducted a mass shooting in East Jerusalem, killing six Israelis.
 On 12 September, a Palestinian assailant from East Jerusalem carried out a stabbing attack in Tzova, northwest of Jerusalem, wounding two Israelis.
 On 18 September, a Jordanian gunman shot and killed two Israelis at the Allenby Crossing.
 On 28 September, a Palestinian assailant from Nablus carried out a vehicle-ramming attack against IDF soldiers at the Jit junction near the Kedumim settlement, which resulted in the death of one soldier via friendly fire.
 On 30 September, two Israeli teenagers were wounded in a vehicle-ramming attack at the Al-Khader junction, carried out by a Palestinian attacker who was shot dead at the scene.

 On 2 October, two militants attempted a vehicle-ramming and shooting attack against IDF soldiers at a checkpoint, without success; one was killed and the other was arrested.

+On 10 November, a militant shot at Israeli police officers near the Beit Hagai settlement; the exchange of fire resulted in his death.
+On 18 November, two Palestinian attackers carried out a vehicle-ramming and stabbing attack at the Gush Etzion Junction.
+One Israeli was killed and three others were wounded.

+On 1 December, a Palestinian attacker carried out a vehicle-ramming attack near the Kiryat Arba settlement, which left an IDF soldier lightly injured.
+On 2 December, two IDF soldiers were lightly wounded following a stabbing attack carried out near the Ateret settlement.
+On 6 December, a vehicle-ramming attack at an IDF checkpoint in Hebron left one Israeli soldier lightly wounded.
+On 14 December, IDF troops shot and killed a Palestinian who attempted to stab them at a junction near Hebron.
+On 26 December, a Palestinian attacker from Qabatiya carried out two separate attacks in northern Israel that resulted in the deaths of two Israelis.

+2026

+On 7 January, IDF troops operating near Beita were targeted by a Palestinian attacker throwing Molotov cocktails, but no injuries were reported.

+On 12 March, the IDF said two Palestinian gunmen opened fire at an army post, and then attempted a car-ramming before being shot dead near Tapuah Junction.